DavidVujic/email-attachments/README.md

 ### email-attachments

-Makes extracting attachments from email simple.
+A Clojure library that makes extracting attachments from email simple.

 #### Usage